DavidBadura/Fixtures/README.md

 Features:

-* [fzaninotto/Faker](https://github.com/fzaninotto/Faker), a PHP library that generates fake data for you.
+* Use Services like [fzaninotto/Faker](https://github.com/fzaninotto/Faker), a PHP library that generates fake data for you.
 * Resolve object dependency automatically (also bidirectional references).
 * Configurable default fixture converter (constructor, properties, set* and add* methods).
 * Easy to create your own converter.